eftomi/PharoADO/README.md

 conn close.
 ```

 The database table in the example is from the Glorp book (Maringolo et al. (2018) Object-Relational Persistence with Glorp).
+The example is intentionally written in a procedural fashion, to see the resemblance to the traditional usage of Connection and Recordset objects.

 ### PharoADO-Glorp